All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Making the Most of Ozempic for Moderate Weight Loss

 • Use the appetite window strategically.
-Ozempic reduces your appetite, but it does not choose your food for you.
+Ozempic reduces your appetite, but it doesn't choose your food for you.
 Use the reduced hunger to restructure your eating patterns.
 Replace afternoon snacking with a short walk.
 Swap evening wine for herbal tea.
 These habits compound over months.

 • Invest in body composition.
 For people with 20 pounds to lose, how you lose matters as much as how much you lose.
-Prioritize strength training to ensure you are losing fat, not muscle.
+Prioritize strength training to ensure you're losing fat, not muscle.
 The scale might move slower, but the mirror and your metabolic health will reflect better outcomes.

 • Keep portions reasonable.
 A common mistake is eating tiny amounts because appetite is low.
 You still need adequate nutrition, particularly protein (25 to 30 grams per meal) and micronutrients from whole foods.